jacques/docs.npmjs.com/content/enterprise/running-on-aws.md

 That’s it!

-With luck, this has demonstrated how easy it is to run your own private registry with npm On-Site and AWS.
+With luck, this has demonstrated how easy it is to run your own private registry with npm Enterprise and AWS.

 What’s next?
 For more advanced topics or questions, check out the rest of [our docs](/enterprise/index).
 Also, don’t hesitate to drop us a line at support@npmjs.com.